WUSTL-Biol4220/home/labs/lab_02.md

 When Nano asks `File Name to Write`, press Enter to keep the default name `readme.txt`.
 Once saved, you will return to the command prompt.

+*Note: There are many terminal-based text editors, including Nano, vim, and emacs.
+Nano is easier to use but less powerful, whereas vim and emacs are more powerful but have a steeper learning curve.*

 You can view the contents of one (or multiple) file(s) using the *concatenate* command, `cat`.
 Execute `cat` with `readme.txt` as an argument
 ```console
 mlandis@biol4220-mlandis:~$ cat readme.txt